FindMySchool LogoFindMySchool

 The school delivers solid academic outcomes that sit comfortably within the national average range, with particular strength in student progress.

-In 2024, the school's GCSE performance secured a ranking of 1,593rd in England (FindMySchool ranking).
-Locally, it ranks 4th among secondary schools in Peterborough.
-The Progress 8 score of +0.14 is a key indicator, showing that students achieve nearly a sixth of a grade higher across all subjects than students of similar ability nationally.
-The average Attainment 8 score of 48.6 exceeds the England average of 45.9, confirming that students leave with strong qualifications.
+In the current GCSE dataset, the school's academic GCSE performance ranks 1,954th in England (FindMySchool ranking), with an overall secondary outcomes rank of 1,692nd.
+Locally, it ranks 6th among secondary schools in Peterborough.
+The Progress 8 score of +0.14 is a key indicator, showing that students make above-average progress from their starting points.
+The average Attainment 8 score is 45.6, indicating solid qualifications across the cohort.

 At A-level, the picture is one of consistent delivery.
-The academy ranks 1,179th in England for A-level outcomes and 7th in Peterborough.
-Nearly half of all grades (48%) were A*-B in 2024, slightly above the England average of 47%.
-The proportion of top grades is respectable, with 7% of entries achieving A*.
+The academy ranks 1,279th in England overall for sixth-form outcomes and 5th in Peterborough.
+In the 2025 dataset, 40% of grades were A*-B. The proportion of top grades is respectable, with 10% of entries achieving A*.

 England ranks and key metrics (where available)